-Creating a mobile app for your online marketplace is one of the best decisions.
-The next step is to choose what kind of app you should go for: Native or Hybrid.
+Creating a mobile app for your online marketplace is one of the best decisions you will ever make.
+It is the first step in the right direction and increases your marketplace’s reach to a completely new demographic.
+However, once you have made the decision to get a mobile app, the next step is to choose what kind of app you should develop for your marketplace — Native or Hybrid.

-Before we talk about these two app kinds in detail, let’s take a quick glance at them:
+Before we discuss the two app kinds in detail, here is a quick overview about them:

-For the technically inclined store owners, iOS apps are built using Swift or Objective-C languages while Android apps use Java.
-As far as development tools are concerned, coding for iOS mobiles is done on Xcode, and Android apps are built on Android Studio.
+For the marketplace owners with an inclination towards understanding technology, iOS apps are developed using Swift or Objective-C languages while Android apps use Java or Kotlin.
+Coding for iOS is done on Xcode, and Android apps are built on Android Studio.

-The basic purpose of a hybrid is quite different from that of a native app.
-Hybrid apps can be called anexperimentalgig for ecommerce marketplace owners who aren’t yet sure whether their target audience will like their app or not.
+The basic purpose of a hybrid app is very different from a native app.
+Hybrid apps are an experimental step for ecommerce marketplace owners who are not sure whether their target audience will like their app or not.

-Without investing a lot of money and time, ecommerce store owners can get a simple version of their app created in the form of a hybrid app.
-Business owners will be able to have a rough idea of their app’s popularity and how the app interface is received by the masses.
-They can then create a full-fledged native accordingly.
+E-commerce marketplace owners can get a hybrid app created without investing a lot of time and money.
+From there, business owners will get a rough idea about their app’s popularity and understand how the app interface is received by the masses.
+They can analyze the details of the experiment and then proceed to create a full-fledged native app.

-Since hybrid apps are built for multiple platforms.
-The base code remains the same and installation simply needs a little bit of tweaking to be installed on all platforms.
-Let’s take a look at key benefits of hybrid apps:
+Since hybrid apps are built for multiple platforms, the base code remains the same and you just need a little bit of tweaking to install them on all platforms.
+Let’s take a look at the key benefits of hybrid apps:

-Native apps, on the other hand, offer high level functionality and great user experience.
+On the other hand, native apps offer a high level of functionality and deliver a seamless user experience.
 They also perform better than hybrid mobile apps.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.